hm496/VueVuex/README.md

-# One React App
+# One Vue App

-Do something with React&Redux.
+Do something with Vue&Vuex.

 ## Run
 ### `npm install`